What is anorexia nervosa?

 - Learning emotional self-care .

 - Building trust in people who are trying to help you .

-For the teen with anorexia, family involvement is a key part of treatment.
-Family therapy helps parents support their child, both emotionally and physically.
-It also supports parents in creating a normal eating pattern for their child.
 Any brothers or sisters also need support during treatment.
 Family, group, and individual counseling are all effective and are often combined.

 If you need more help

 Ongoing (chronic) forms of anorexia may require treatment for many years, including hospitalizations when needed.
 Ongoing treatment usually includes psychological counseling.
 A counselor will help you make your own plan to use new coping and stress management skills and prevent relapse.
 Your counselor can help you at those times when it is hard to follow healthy ways of thinking about food and your body.

 Some people fully recover from anorexia.
 Many people with anorexia have ups and downs over the years.
 Try thinking of treatment as an ongoing process.

 When you need emergency care

 If anorexia causes life-threatening medical problems, you need urgent medical treatment.
 A hospital stay is needed for those who are seriously underweight or who have severe medical problems.
 This can include several weeks in the hospital followed by outpatient treatment to monitor your progress.
 Treatment includes:

 - Treating starvation.This can include treating medical problems it has caused, such as dehydration, electrolyte imbalance, or heart problems.
 If you can't eat, you are given your nutrition in fluid form.